-Reviewed by Akpan Ubong-Abasi, Graduate Student, Religion
+Reviewed by Akpan Ubong-Abasi, Department of Religion

 Chaplains are faith affiliated leaders who render a wide range of spiritual care and support services to groups and individuals in different settings they work, such as hospitals, prisons, armed forces units, schools amongst others.

-In her book, Spiritual Care: The Everyday Work of Chaplains, Wendy Cadge discusses the history, contemporary practices, and potential futures of chaplaincy.
+In Spiritual Care: The Everyday Work of Chaplains, Wendy Cadge discusses the history, contemporary practices, and potential futures of chaplaincy.
 She also explores the various spiritual and religious traditions that chaplains represent, emphasizing the value of cultural sensitivity and expertise in this sector.
 Because of the changing religious demographics in the US, including the rise of people who are not affiliated with a particular religion or non-religious, Cadge argues that chaplains have become “strangely necessary figures in negotiating the public life of religion.”
 She uses Boston as a case study because of its cultural and religious diversity, the prominent medical centers in the city, and her deep knowledge of the city’s religious and cultural ecology, thereby allowing her to examine the complexities of chaplains working in pluralistic faith contexts in a wide range of settings.

 In offering spiritual care for patients, family members and traumatized medical staff during the pandemic, chaplains came into national spotlight and in the conversation on religious pluralism.
 A 2019 national survey conducted by Cadge in the U.S finds 21% of the American public have had contact with a chaplain through healthcare and this increased during the Covid-19 pandemic.